Extreme Rules (2009): Preliminary matches

-Next was the Triple Threat Hardcore Rules match for the ECW Championship.
-The match had several weapons in use from around the ring, which had Tommy Dreamer and Christian proceed to hit Jack Swagger repeatedly with kendo sticks and trash can lids.
+Next was the Triple Threat Hardcore Rules match for the ECW Championship between the champion Christian, Jack Swagger, and Tommy Dreamer.
+The stipulation is that if Dreamer failed to win the title, he would no longer wrestle for ECW.
+The match had several weapons in use from around the ring, which had Dreamer and Christian proceeded to hit Swagger repeatedly with kendo sticks and trash can lids.
 The action fell to the outside, which led to Dreamer obtain a trash can lid to put over his shoulders, and dove onto his two opponents with a senton flip.
 Once the three returned to the ring, Swagger positioned Dreamer onto the top rope, only to have Christian position himself under Swagger, and executed a powerbomb to Swagger as Swagger superplexed Dreamer.
 Dreamer delivered a DDT to Swagger to get the pinfall victory and the title.

 The following match was a Hog Pen match between Raw general manager, Vickie Guerrero, and Santina Marella (Santino Marella, in reality, posing as his fictitious twin sister) for Guerrero's title of Miss WrestleMania.
 It was later announced Guerrero would have her nephew, Chavo Guerrero Jr., involved in the match on her behalf.
 Chavo and Marella brawled in a pen full of mud.
 The match ended after Marella knocked out Chavo, and pinned an incapacitated Vickie to win the title of Miss WrestleMania.
 As the Guerreros made their way back to their office, Vickie's storyline husband, Edge, was waiting for them; Edge and Vickie had a verbal confrontation, leading to Edge saying he was divorcing Vickie.

 Main event matches

-The next match was Randy Orton defending the WWE Championship against Batista in a steel cage match.
+The next match was Randy Orton defending the WWE Championship against Batista in a Steel Cage match.
 From the start, Orton made numerous attempts to escape the cage, only to be brought back into the ring by the challenger.
 Batista then attempted his finishing move, the Batista Bomb, only to have Orton escape, and attempted the RKO; once that effort was stopped by his opponent, Orton made another climb over the cage, only to have Batista deliver a Batista Bomb to get the pinfall, winning the WWE Championship for the first time.

 The following match featured John Cena versus Big Show in a submission match.
-The match started at a slow pace as both men attempted apply submission holds.
+The match started at a slow pace as both men attempted to apply submission holds.
 Big Show gained an early advantage by grounding his opponent with heavy punches, headbutts, and a full nelson.
 Cena recovered with some attempts of his own, only to have Big Show stop them, and proceed to apply more submission holds.
 The momentum shifted after Cena avoided an attempt at Big Show's chokeslam, and delivered an Attitude Adjustment.
 Cena went to apply the STF, but was unable to apply due to Big Show's size.
 He then slid his opponent to the ropes to wrap his opponent's leg, so he could apply a sleeper hold.
 After struggling to escape, Big Show eventually tapped out, thus ending the match.